protonemedia/laravel-ffmpeg/README.md

 ```

 When opening or saving files from or to a remote disk, temporary files will be created on your server.
-After you're done with exporting or processing you could cleanup these files by calling the ```cleanupTemporaryFiles()``` method:
+After you're done exporting or processing these files, you could clean them up by calling the ```cleanupTemporaryFiles()``` method:

 ``` php
 FFMpeg::cleanupTemporaryFiles();